-All complaints about a grant process must be lodged in writing with the Secretariat of the Council on Australia Latin America Relations.
+All complaints about a grant process must be lodged in writing with the COALAR Secretariat.
 Any questions you have about grant decisions for the Program should be sent to coalar@dfat.gov.au.
 You may wish to list @dfat.gov.au as a trusted emailer in your email system.